 How you prepareBy Mayo Clinic staff

-Before scheduling rhinoplasty, you must meet with your surgeon to discuss important factors that determine whether the procedure is likely to work well for you.
+Before scheduling rhinoplasty, you must meet with your surgeon to discuss important factors that determine whether the surgery is likely to work well for you.
 This meeting generally includes:

 - Your medical history.
 The most important question your doctor will ask you is about your motivation for surgery and your goals.
 Your doctor will also ask questions about your medical history — including a history of nasal obstruction, surgeries and any medications you take.
 If you have a bleeding disorder, such as hemophilia, you may not be a candidate for rhinoplasty.

-- A physical examination.
+A physical examination.
 Your doctor conducts a complete physical examination, including any laboratory tests, such as blood tests.
 He or she also inspects your skin and the inside and outside of your nose.
 The physical exam helps your doctor determine what changes need to be made and how your physical features — for example, the thickness of your skin or the strength of the cartilage at the end of your nose — may affect your results.
 The physical exam is also critical for determining the impact of rhinoplasty on your breathing.

 - Photographs.
-Someone from your doctor's office takes photographs of your nose from different angles.
+Someone from your doctor's office may take photographs of your nose from different angles.
 Your surgeon may use computer software to manipulate the photos to show you what kind of result is possible.
 Your doctor uses these photos for before-and-after assessments, reference during surgery and long-term reviews.
 Most importantly, the photos permit a specific discussion about the goals of surgery.